 This book provides a useful resource for students/researchers commencing work on L2 acquisition.

-Trevor Jenkins, Freelance Communication Support Worker/Community (Sign Language) Interpreter on the LINGUIST LIST24.378
+- Trevor Jenkins, Freelance Communication Support Worker/Community (Sign Language) Interpreter

 María Pilar Agustín Llach is a lecturer at the Department of Modern Languages of the Universidad de La Rioja.
 Among her main research interests are the examination of vocabulary acquisition and teaching in the light of different variables such as age, gender, proficiency level, mother tongue influence, or learning context (CLIL vs. non-CLIL).
 Other vocabulary-related issues such as lexical errors, lexical transfer, and instruments used to measure vocabulary knowledge are included in her research.